-The Newtown-Sandy Hook Community Foundation has hired a part-time executive director, and has begun the process of identifying members of the community who might serve on a distribution committee to examine needs in the community resulting from the tragedy of 12/14.
-The distribution committee will make recommendations to the foundation board of directors regarding the release of funds from The Sandy Hook School Support Fund.
+DANBURY – The Newtown-Sandy Hook Community Foundation, Inc. has named a panel of volunteers to serve on a distribution committee to examine unmet needs in the community resulting from the tragedy of 12/14.
+The distribution committee will make recommendations to the foundation board of directors regarding the release of funds from the Sandy Hook School Support Fund.
 Close to $4 million is available to help with short-term and long-term needs.
-An additional $7.7 million has already been distributed to the families most impacted by the tragedy.The committee, made up entirely of Newtown and Sandy Hook residents, includes...
+An additional $7.7 million was previously distributed to the families most impacted by the tragedy.The committee, made up entirely of Newtown and Sandy Hook residents, includes...

 John Voket, Kendra Bobowick & Andrew Gorosko

 • News •

 An absence of competition for numerous elected positions including First Selectman, the Board of Selectmen, the finance board, the Police Commission and a two-year post on the Board of Education may have contributed to a lower than normal turnout in local voting at Newtown's four precincts today.
 According to local registrars, a total of 4,438 voters cast ballots today across Newtown, down from 5,225 total votes cast in 2011.

 “It’s up,” said Laurie McCollum, who has been working for months to coordinate a new veteran’s mural by artist David Merrill.
 And, “it’s amazing,” she said.
 The mural is now covered and hanging in the Newtown Municipal Center, awaiting its unveiling at a small ceremony on November 9 at 11 am.